 No. You'll be writing plain English into structured files — the system reads those files and follows them.
 If you can write a document and follow a guide, you can build this.

 No — those three are illustrations, not limits.
-This is built for any business that serves a book of clients and runs on work that repeats: agencies, professional services, consultancies, practices of most kinds — anywhere from a team of ten to a team of fifty, and solo operators building toward that.
+This is built for any business that serves a book of clients and runs on work that repeats: agencies, professional services, consultancies, practices of most kinds — anybody running a team, running themselves as a team, or adding AI agents to one.
 The capabilities transfer because the underlying shape of the business is the same.

 Most teach an individual to set AI up for themselves — a personal assistant, a download pack, a faster you.
 This is about the organization: the system that knows your whole firm, carries shared memory across the team, and runs the recurring work on its own.
 Different outcome, different scope.
 And it's drawn from a system we've actually run in production, not a framework in theory.